vivimarani/flight_fares/README.md

     * Store them in s3 as parquet for backup

 ### RDS - PostgreSQL

-    * Create 2 tables : International vs National
+    * Create 2 tables (International vs National) via pgAdmin
-    * Read data into each table using the spark script
+    * Read data into each table using a spark script

 # Synthesizing
     * ML Lib
+    * Scikit-Learn

 # Show
     * Run Flask on a new EC2 instance, use the final_flask.py.